nirusun/ImgSort/README.md

 ImgSort
 ==============

-Uses image recognition to sorts images into directories based on categories set by the user.
+Uses image recognition to sort images into directories based on categories set by the user.